 You can find the full filing below, along with a plain language summmary.

-Yukon Energy and Victoria Gold have signed an agreement for the supply of grid power to Victoria Gold’s Eagle Gold Mine near Mayo.
-The agreement is currently before the Yukon Utilities Board for review.
+The Yukon Utilities Board has approved an agreement between Yukon Energy and Victoria Gold for the supply of grid power to Victoria Gold’s Eagle Gold Mine near Mayo.

-The signing of this Power Purchase Agreement (PPA) is a key step towards the connection of the mine to our grid.
-However Victoria Gold must complete a final round of financing to move on to the next phase of construction next spring.
+This Power Purchase Agreement (PPA) is a key step towards the connection of the mine to our grid.
+However Victoria Gold must complete a final round of financing to move on to the next phase of construction.

 See below for the full filing.